pcaversaccio/xdeployer/.github/pull_request_template.md

 <!--
-Thank you for using xdeployer and taking the time to send a pull request!
+Thank you for using xdeployer and taking the time to send a pull request (PR)!

 If you are introducing a new feature, please discuss it in an issue or in the discussions section before submitting your change.